bendrucker/convex/README.md

 ```

 #### `$save(options)` -> `promise(model)`
 Saves the model to the server.
 Intelligently chooses between a `POST` and `PUT` request based on whether the model has been saved before or provided an `id` to the constructor.
+[Related data](#relations-api) will be automatically excluded from the request payload.

 ```js
 user.name = 'Ben Drucker';